 Regarding the landlords we did not have enough respondents to get meaningful insights.

-In addition to these quantitative data, we have also run some 15 face to face interviews with room seekers and 4 with landlords to get qualitative data.
+In addition to these quantitative data, we have also run 15 face to face interviews with room seekers and 4 with landlords to get qualitative data.
 By mixing these 2 types of data our goal was to create the most accurate user personas possible.
 To help us in this task, we have extracted key interviewees’ insights (room seekers and landlords) and built a unique affinity diagram.

 More than helping us to create our user personas, the affinity map gave us directions to build later on the MVP (see Features list section).
 Here is a condensed view of the insight groups we have focused our attention on.